 If you have a 1080p monitor that supports higher refresh rates, all of these connections will still work.
 DVI supports 1080p up to 144 Hz.
 DP supports it up to 240 Hz.
 Only HDMI is limited at 120 Hz.
 Note that with DVI a dual-link cable is required.
 Single-link cables do not facilitate the upper refresh rates.

 The practical reality at 1080p is that any connection type is fine.
 But if you have a 144Hz monitor and an alternative to HDMI, then you should switch over to it if you have not already.
+If you are not sure what the best resolution is for the best gaming experience, check out our resolution comparison guide.
+Besides, some people even prefer to play on a gaming tv as compared to a 24-inch monitor.

 The Ideal Choice for 1440P Gaming

-DisplayPort, HDMI and dual-link DVI all support 1440p gaming.
+DisplayPort, HDMI, and dual-link DVI all support 1440p gaming.
 However, if you opt for a 1440p monitor that supports a refresh rate greater than 60 Hz, your options narrow.
 You could still use DVI, for instance, but only up to the maximum rate that connection supports rather than the monitor.

 The decision-making process can be a bit murkier if accommodating either G-Sync by Nvidia or FreeSync, which is a rough equivalent offered by AMD.
 G-Sync requires DisplayPort.
 It will not work without it.
 FreeSync does work over HDMI.
 However, the earliest FreeSync gaming monitors required the variable-refresh feature of DP, a requirement which was later overcome.
-So, depending on the age of your monitor, you may need to determine if it supports FreeSync fully or has the limited earlier implementation.
+So, depending on the age of your monitor, you may need to determine if it supports FreeSync fully or has limited earlier implementation.

 1440P Interface Options

-1. 1440p @ 60 Hz – DisplayPort, HDMI and dual-link DVI work fully.
+1. 1440p @ 60 Hz – DisplayPort, HDMI, and dual-link DVI work fully.

 2. 1440p @ 144 Hz – DP 1.2+ and HDMI 2.0+ work fully .
 DVI does not work.